Neboer/DNS2HostsSyncer/README.md

 d2hs --help
 ```

-If you are using nix or nixos with flakes enables, just run
+If you are using nix or nixos with flakes enabled, just run
 ```
 nix build
 ```